 2.)
 Stow-on-the-Wold

-The market town of Stow-on-the-Wold is one of the best places in the Cotswolds to visit that’s perched right on top of a hill.
+The market town of Stow-on-the-Wold is one of the best places in the Cotswolds to visit, which is perched right on top of a hill.

-Once you’re here, make sure St Edward’s Church, see the Fosse Gallery and pop over to the Farmer’s Market that’s held every second Thursday of the month.
-For a yummy bite to eat, pop into Lucy’s Tearoom for some freshly baked scones with lashings of clotted cream and strawberry jam.
+Then, once you’ve visited St. Edward’s Church, make sure see the Fosse Gallery, and pop over to the Farmer’s Market that’s held every second Thursday of the month.
+For a delicious bite to eat, pop into Lucy’s Tearoom for some freshly baked scones accompanied by lashings of clotted cream and strawberry jam.
+Afterwards, head down Sheep Street (Google Maps pin) to explore some of the independent antique stores like Durham House Antiques and Baggot & Co.
+We love them, and there’s always some treasures you can find inside.

 3.)
 Kingham

-Around 4 miles from Chipping Norton, Kingham is a tiny little village that has hundreds of people living there.
+Around 4 miles from Chipping Norton, Kingham (Google Maps pin) is a tiny village that has hundreds of people living there.
 Once you’ve arrived, make sure to pop into The Kingham Plough for a tasty lunch and see St. Andrew’s Church (yep, there are quite a few of these in the Cotswolds).

 4.)
 Naunton

-Based on the River Windrush, Naunton is a sleepy little village that’s a perfect stop-off point as you venture further towards Stow-on-the-World.
+Based on the River Windrush, Naunton (Google Maps pin) is a sleepy little village that’s a perfect stop-off point as you venture further towards Stow-on-the-Wold.
 To get one of the best views of Naunton, climb (or ramble) the hill which overlooks the village itself.

 There’s been evidence of a village here since the Doomsday Book recorded it as Niwetone (almost 1,000 years ago), which means there’s lots of history to soak up.
-If you visit on a Sunday, pop into The Black Horse Inn for a yummy roast dinner.
+If you visit on a Sunday, pop into The Black Horse Inn (Google Map pin) for a yummy roast dinner.
+Best of all, it’s not too far from Bourton-on-the-Water, which means you can explore both towns in one go.

 5.)
 Castlecombe

-Once you’re here, make sure to check out the Market Cross and St. Andrew’s Church, before heading for a stroll in this almost fairytale-like English village.
+Once you’re here, make sure to check out the Market Cross (Google Maps pin) and St. Andrew’s Church before heading for a stroll in this almost fairytale-like English village.
+Plus, you can get an amazing local brew or pint of bitter from The Castle Inn.

 Read more: The most quaint places in England to visit